JoeydeKort/JoeydeKort/README.md

   <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&text=Hi%20I'm%20Joey!&fontSize=50&height=150&section=header"/>
 </p>
 <h2>
-  About Me
+  About me
 </h2>
-I'm a Java developer who likes to explore new technologies, and take on new and challenging projects.
-Here below you find the skills that I am interrested in.
+I'm a Java developer who likes to explore new technologies and take on new and challenging projects.
+Here below, you find the skills that I am interrested in.
 <br>
 <br>
 <p align="center">